whtowbin/FTIR_OMNIC_MAP_Reader/README.md

 The underlying code for reading OMINC .MAP files was part of the python package [PyMca](https://github.com/vasole/pymca?tab=readme-ov-file) X-Ray Fluorescence Toolkit.
 Developed by the European Synchrotron Radiation Facility.

-If there is interest in my adding particular features please let me know in the issues or make a pull request with the change.
+If there is interest in adding particular features please let me know in the issues or make a pull request with the change.

 ## Installation